create3000/x_ite/docs/_posts/reference/field-services-and-objects.md

 #### **conjugate** (): SFQuaternion

-Returns a SFQuaternion object whose value is the conjugate of this object's quaternion.
+Returns an SFQuaternion whose value is the componentwise negation of the imaginary parts of the object.

 #### **divide** (*denominator*): SFQuaternion